 14. You can only drive to a certain point in Denali National National Park

-Did you know that you can only drive to a certain point in Denali National Park?
+Did you know you can only drive to a certain point in Denali National Park?
+Mount Denali is Alaska’s highest summit as well as the entire North America.
+Denali National Park has amazing mountain ranges, walks, and views.

-However, private vehicles are only allowed to travel 15 miles to Denali Park Road.
-After this, visitors are allowed to walk through the park or you need to take a tour bus.
+However, private vehicles can only travel 15 miles to Denali Park Road.
+After this, visitors are allowed to walk through the park or they need to take a tour bus.

 The first 15 miles of Denali National Park are still well worth a trip to see some spectacular sights and the natural beauty of Alaska.